eclipseisoffline/eclipsestweakeroo/README.md

 ## Usage

-This mod is currently only available for Minecraft 1.20.1 and Tweakeroo 0.17.1.
+This mod is currently available for Minecraft 1.20.1 and 1.20.4, with Tweakeroo versions 0.17.1 and 0.19.1 respectively.
 All added config entries are integrated into Tweakeroo's config, the mod doesn't have a config itself.

 ## Developing

-Tweakeroo 0.17.1 and the Malilib version it requires are to be downloaded manually and put in the `lib` directory, named `tweakeroo.jar` and `malilib.jar` respectively.
+Tweakeroo and the Malilib version it requires are to be downloaded manually and put in the `lib` directory, named `tweakeroo.jar` and `malilib.jar` respectively.

 ## Modifications